 If you’d like to support our work, you can get in touch at info at eyewearpublishing dot com.

 You can also make a payment or donation here:

 Our range is wide, our remit international, and our aim true.
 Come and see what we have to offer…

-Director and Editor-in-chief: Dr Todd Swift
+Founder: Dr Todd Swift

-Senior Editor: Rosanna Hildyard
+Pamphlet Series Editor: Ms Rosanna Hildyard

-Book Design: Edwin Smet
+Book Design: Mr Edwin Smet

 Edwin has worked as an independent graphic designer for 19 years, and is based in The Netherlands.
 He has published three books of poems and images, Pessoa loopt door de straten van New York (2005), Een Landschap (2008) and A Repetition Of Something Useless That Might Be Considered Beautiful (2015).
 He was included in The Poet's Quest For God.
 Over the last eight years, he has focused more and more on painting and designing books.
 He had glasses when he was ten, but the operation went well.
 Fortunately he is allowed to work for Eyewear, though.

-Editor: Oliver Jones
+Editor/Marketing: Mr Oliver Jones

 Oliver is a Latino (British-Peruvian) copywriter and poet who studied PPE at Oxford University.
 He is the former Content Editor at Debut Contemporary and his first book, Donald Trump: The Rhetoric was published by Eyewear in 2016.
-In addition to being an enthusiastic writer and blogger, he is an accomplished classical pianist and plays in a variety of underground London bands.
+In addition to being an enthusiastic writer and blogger, he is an accomplished classical pianist and has played in a variety of underground London bands.
 He often sports a stylish pair of slightly crushed Ray-Ban knock-offs, a crime for which we all bear some responsibility.